Harem: Western representations

 A distinct, imaginary vision of the harem emerged in the West starting from the 17th century when Europeans became aware of Muslim harems housing numerous women.
 In contrast to the medieval European views that conceived Muslim women as victimized but powerful through their charms and deceit, during the era of European colonialism, the "imaginary harem" came to represent what Orientalist scholars saw as an abased and subjugated status of women in the Islamic civilization.
 These notions served to cast the West as culturally superior and justify colonial enterprises.
 Under the influence of One Thousand and One Nights, the harem was often conceived as a personal brothel, where numerous women lounged in suggestive poses, directing their strong but oppressed sexuality toward a single man in a form of "competitive lust".

 A centuries-old theme in Western culture is the depiction of European women being forcibly taken into Oriental harems.
-A prominent example is the Mozart opera Die Entführung aus dem Serail (The Abduction from the Seraglio), in which the hero Belmonte attempts to rescue his beloved Konstanze from the harem of the Pasha Selim.
+A prominent example is the Mozart opera Die Entführung aus dem Serail ('The Abduction from the Seraglio'), in which the hero Belmonte attempts to rescue his beloved Konstanze from the harem of the Pasha Selim.

 In Voltaire's Candide, an old woman relates her experiences of being sold into harems across the Ottoman Empire.

-Much of Verdi's opera Il corsaro takes place in the harem of the Pasha Seid, where Gulnara, the Pasha's favorite, chafes in captivity, longing for freedom and true love.
+Much of Giuseppe Verdi's opera Il corsaro takes place in the harem of the Pasha Seid, where Gulnara, the Pasha's favorite, chafes in captivity, longing for freedom and true love.
 She eventually falls in love with the dashing corsair Corrado and kills the Pasha to escape with him—only to discover that he loves another woman.

 The Lustful Turk is a Victorian novel, published in 1828, about a Western woman who is forced into sexual slavery in the harem of the Dey of Algiers.
 Similar themes were expressed in A Night in a Moorish Harem, an erotic novel of 1896, where a shipwrecked Western sailor is invited into a harem and engages in "illicit sex" with nine concubines.

 The 1919 novel The Sheik, by E. M. Hull, and the 1921 film of the same name are probably the most famous examples from the "desert romance" genre that flourished after the conclusion of the First World War, involving relationships between Western women and Arab sheiks.
 They have received strong criticisms for the central plot elements: the notion that rape leads to love by forced seduction, or that for women, sexual submission is a necessary and natural condition and that rape is excused by marriage.
 Historians have also criticized the orientalist portrayal of the Arabs in the novel and the film.